Where to Stay in Miami for a First Visit

 Best mainland short-stay basecitizenM Miami Brickell

-citizenM Miami Brickell is the clearer first-wave pick when dining, work, and mainland movement matter more than the beach.
+citizenM Miami Brickell is the clearer focused pick when dining, work, and mainland movement matter more than the beach.

 Best pre-cruise downtown baseInterContinental Miami